DoDAO-io/dodao-academy-guides/generated/markdown/optimistic-rollups-dodao-academy.md

 ##### How are transactions validated in Fraud-proof approach?

 - [ ]  By validating the evidences through proof of work mechanism.
-- [x]  By validating the evidence provided during challenge time window.
+- [x]  By keeping challenge time window to provide time for a challenger to send indisputable evidence
 - [ ]  By validating the evidence provided by the executor alongside the commitment
 - [ ]  By validating the evidences through proof of stake mechanism.